STOWouters/wikidig/README.md

 # Wikidig
-Wikidig is a simple shell script to fetch a short summary about anything from Wikipedia and display it nicely on your terminal.
+Wikidig is a simple Shell script for fetching a short summary about anything from Wikipedia and display it nicely on your terminal.

-In the following example, any query will lead you to a summary about the best comedy group EVER.
+In the following example, the given queries will lead you to a summary about the best comedy group EVER.

     $ wikidig monty python      # plain
     $ wikidig 'monty python'    # single quotes